 Since our founding Corrosion Service has and remains a leader in the corrosion control industry, supporting the various industries in North America and around the World ensuring asset integrity by providing responsible engineering services.

-As part of our continued commitment, we would like to welcome you to our electronic Library as the place to view our various technical papers written and presented over the past 69+ years supporting and advancing the corrosion industry advancement.
+As part of our continued commitment, we would like to welcome you to our electronic Library as the place to view our various technical papers written and presented since 1950 supporting, educating and advancing the corrosion industry advancement.

 On your left you can select the author of interest to view all papers presented or enter a search by topic.
 For each, an abstract is provided and a download link for your review.
 We would be please to assist if you have any questions and feel free to contact us.

 The Corrosion Service Library

 We converted a prime corner office into a Library at our Head Office and dedicated the room to Sorin Segall because of his commitment to Corrosion Service, the numerous papers presented, the engineering mentoring within Corrosion Service and to our industry.
 We would be pleased for you to come and view this comprehensive library that includes various text books, relevant publications, all NACE Materials Performance magazines presented since first publication, technical bulletins and various other related corrosion related print material.

 Our Technical Papers For Download

 The long-term service life outcomes were compared for similar natural gas storage wells operated with either no cathodic protection or partial cathodic protection.
 Cathodic protection for storage wells is not mandated by regulation and industry practice varies so the outcomes for more than 350 wells […]

 An AC interference study was conducted in 2019 following a utility development project that included constructing a new substation and upgrading approximately 24 km of new AC transmission powerline sections in Alberta, Canada.
 The study comprised six transmission powerlines owned by one utility and eight […]